Where To Go When You Want Dinner To Feel Like A Party

-Piccola Cucina Estiatorio is a good place to have some excellent Sicilian food whenever you catch yourself taking things too seriously, or if you want to embarrass someone on their birthday.
+Piccola Cucina Estiatorio is a good place to have some excellent Sicilian food whenever you catch yourself taking things too seriously, and it's also the perfect spot to embarrass someone on their birthday.
 The staff at this cramped little Italian restaurant in Soho flicker the lights, bang pots and pans, and sing for about three consecutive minutes whenever they feel like it (and especially if it’s someone’s birthday).
 Mostly everyone in the dark room shares big plates of fried or grilled seafood before moving onto personal pans of pasta.
-And at only $26, the lobster pasta is something to celebrate.
-It comes with spicy red sauce, huge chunks of meat, and it never seems to end.
+At only $26, the lobster pasta is something to celebrate.
+It comes with spicy red sauce and huge chunks of meat, and it never seems to end.

 Puglia has a pretty long menu, and you can read through it if you like, but there’s really only one way you should do dinner at this 100-year-old spot in Little Italy, and it’s the prix-fixe.
-The whole table has to participate, but for $49.95, you get massive portions of baked clams, rigatoni alla vodka, and chicken parm.
-It’s all served family-style and while you wouldn’t go out of your way to eat any of it again, the red sauce and cheese-heavy dishes do help balance out the other aspect of the prix-fixe - bottomless beer and wine for three hours.
+For $49.95, you get massive portions of baked clams, rigatoni alla vodka, and chicken parm.
+It’s all served family-style, and while you wouldn’t go out of your way to eat any of it again, the red sauce and cheese-heavy dishes do help balance out the other aspect of the prix-fixe: bottomless beer and wine for three hours.
 As you may have guessed, the majority of the restaurant is standing on chairs and waving napkins in the air before the entrees even arrive.